olakara/olakara.github.io/_posts/2015-11-04-getting-started-with-nodejs-development.md

 });
 {% endhighlight %}

-Surely, you could improve this but be much more robust and provide better functionalities available in other web server.
+Surely, you could improve this to be much more robust and provide functionalities available in other web servers.

 ### Wrapping up!